-We expect our students to submit a master's thesis after two years of training and preparation.
-To this end, we encourage them to present research papers at top-tier conferences.
-We also require that all of our master's students take a minimum of six seminars, in which they write research papers of approx. 15-25 pages each.
-Incoming graduate students are also required to take our proseminar (LNW 6935), which teaches research skills, methods, and theory about the Classics.
+We expect our students to pass comprehensive examinations in the Latin language and Roman history and civilization after two years of training and preparation.
+To this end, we require that Master of Latin students take a minimum of six seminars, in which they write research papers of approx. 15-25 pages each.
+Incoming graduate students are also required to take our proseminar (LNW 6935), which includes research skills, methods, and theory about Latin language and literature and Roman culture and history.
 Students gain access to tools of the field, practice writing grants, and are guided in the expectations of professional and collegial behavior.
 All graduate students receive guidance from the outset.
 Graduate students are mentored individually and readily find faculty mentors with similar research interests.